m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-hmm.md

    may not be particularly valuable, but essay 50 also happens to be one of only two "MADISON or HAMILTON" essays that use the word "upon".

-   I am confused by essay 50.
+   I am confused by essay 50!

 ## Conjecturing the Authorship of Essays 49 to 57, 62, and 63

  - *Which option do you pick?*

-   I would choose the third option and
+   I choose the third option and
-   I would pick essays 49, 51, 52, 53, 55, 56, 57, 62, and 63,
+   I pick essays 49, 51, 52, 53, 55, 56, 57, 62, and 63;
    not essays 50 and 54.

  - *How do you specify the true author for the papers that you chose?*

    For essays 49, 51, 52, 53, 55, 56, 57, 62, and 63,
    I conjecture that MADISON is the true author.

  - *Justify your decisions.*
-   For the nine essays, I choose MADISON based on *analysis 2*.
+   - For the 9 essays, I choose MADISON based on *analysis 2*.
-   The use of "upon" in essays 50 and 54 make me less certain about them.
+   - The use of "upon" in essays 50 and 54 casts doubt on their authorship: enough to consider HAMILTON as the author, but not enough to rule out MADISON.
-   In addition, essay 50 is shorter and essay 54 uses "upon" more than 1.67 times per 10,000 characters.